LouDnl/Vice-USBSID/README.md

     ./src/buildtools/genvicedate_h.sh
     ./autogen.sh

-    # change to the build folder
+    # change to the build directory
     cd ../usbsid/build

     # configure make with what you need